Can reading books like The Alchemist inspire personal growth and a journey of self-discovery?

 My trip across the US and Canada changed me in many ways.
 Before I started I was very much an introvert.
 But spending time with strangers in Friday Harbor and Victoria, as well as with the people I met on Amtrak opened my intellect in a way that many books couldn’t.

-Regardless of your experience, your journey will help you become a better version of yourself it you let it.
+Regardless of your experience, your journey will help you become a better version of yourself if you let it.

-Learn to apply the new knowledge even if you may have to change direction.
+Learn to apply the new knowledge, even if you may have to change directions.

 “In order to complete our amazing journey of life successfully, it is vital that we turn each and every dark tear into a pearl of wisdom, and find the blessing in every curse.